-RJG, Inc. offers a wide array of cavity pressure sensors for each application-strain gage, single-channel, multi-channel, and digital.
+RJG, Inc. offers a wide array of cavity pressure sensors for each application strain gage, single-channel, multi-channel, and digital.

-LYNX STRAIN GAGE 4,000-POUND SENSOR
+LYNX EMBEDDED 4,000 POUND SENSOR

-The Lynx Strain Gage LS-B-159-4000 button-style sensor (1 at right) provides the same strain gage technology and indirect installation style as the LS-B-147-50/125/500/2000 sensors, but with a greater pressure threshold.
-The additional pressure range requires the LS-B-159-4000 to have a larger sensor head than its counterparts, and thus requires greater mold real estate for installation.
+The Lynx Strain Gage LES-B-159-4000 button-style sensor provides the same strain gage technology and indirect installation style as the LES-B-127-50/125/500/2000 sensors, but with a greater pressure threshold.
+The additional pressure range requires the LES-B-159-4000 to have a larger sensor head than its counterparts, and thus requires greater mold real estate for installation.